palantir/osdk-ts/etc/api.report.api.md

     } | Polygon;
 };

+// @public (undocumented)
+export interface GeotimeSeriesProperty<T extends GeoJSON.Point> {
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag readonly asyncIterValues: (query?: TimeSeriesQuery) => AsyncGenerator<TimeSeriesPoint<T>>;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag readonly getAllValues: (query?: TimeSeriesQuery) => Promise<Array<TimeSeriesPoint<T>>>;
+    readonly getLatestValue: () => Promise<TimeSeriesPoint<T> | undefined>;
+    readonly lastFetchedValue: TimeSeriesPoint<T> | undefined;
+}

 // Warning: (ae-forgotten-export) The symbol "GroupByEntry" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)